ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/SLR_ts.jpg" width="500">

-### Bathymetry data
+### Bathymetry and slope data
 Similar to the vast majority of beaches worldwide, Beach_X does not have nearshore bathymetry data available.
+Instead, `slope.csv` contains the beach-face slope for each transect derived from SDS with the [CoastSat.slope](https://github.com/kvos/CoastSat.slope) tool.
 Therefore, participants are challenged to adapt their models accordingly to address the model applicability under data poor scenarios with only freely accessible datasets.

 ## Outputs and Deliverables